TourMe

 1. What is lucha libre?

-Lucha libre is Mexico’s unique style of professional wrestling: part sport, part theater, part neighborhood carnival.
-You’re not only watching a match — you’re watching a story played out in real time.
+Lucha libre is Mexico's unique style of professional wrestling: part sport, part theater, part neighborhood carnival.
+You're not only watching a match — you're watching a story played out in real time.
+This is one of the top Mexico City facts that surprises first-time visitors.

-•Sport + theater
+Sport + theater

-•Audience chooses sides
+Audience chooses sides

-•Every match tells a story
+Every match tells a story

 2. The two sides: técnicos vs rudos